n2b8/qmxStatus/README.md

 ## Overview

 I recently ordered a QMX 5w multi-band/multi-mode transceiver from QRP-Labs.
-Due to life, I didn't have time to asseble the unit myself so I ordered the factory assembled kit along with a GPS module/board that is currently out of stock.
+Due to life, I didn't have time to assemble the unit myself so I ordered the factory assembled kit along with a GPS module/board that is currently out of stock.
 To my understanding, the wait time is in the realm of 6-8 months.
 The backend of this program will scrape QRP-Labs' shipping status page watching for my order and updating the position in line into a SQLite3 database.
 The front end is a Flask application which tracks and displays the position of an order over time.
 The application updates the position data hourly using a scheduled script.

 ## Features